rhr18818/30_Days_JS_Challenge/README.md

 ## Shoutouts 📣

-Massive thanks to "Chai Aur Code" for creating this challenge and inspiring us all to become better developers!
+Massive thanks to [Chai Aur Code](https://www.youtube.com/@chaiaurcode) for creating this challenge and inspiring us all to become better developers!

 ## Let's Connect! 🤝